bibi21000/libvirt-guests-delayed/README.md

 - Remove autostart in the configuration of guests you want to delay

-> virsh autostart guest1 --disable
+> virsh autostart guest1 --disable<br>
-> virsh autostart guest2 --disable
+> virsh autostart guest2 --disable<br>
 > virsh autostart guest3 --disable

-- And reboot to try it
+- And reboot your host to try it

 > service libvirt-guests-delayed status